lpcprog#

 - compare(dst_address, src_address, length, print_status=True)#

-This command is used to compare the memory contents at two locations.
+Compare memory contents at two locations.

 - Parameters: